 Available on Xbox One (reviewed), PS4, PC

 Fallout 4 was a long time coming.
-We waited many, many years, endured teaser sites and rumours galore until the real deal was unveiled at E3 2015.
+We waited many years, endured teaser sites and rumours galore until the real deal was finally unveiled.
 Now, it's here.

-And Fallout 4 isn't quite what we expected it to be.
+And it isn't quite what we expected it to be.
 It's a strange yet familiar thing, just as the post-nuclear apocalypse world must seem to your character after waking from a 200 year slumber.

 In some ways, we're sad that Fallout 4 isn't a revolutionary sequel.
 This is partly a revisited Fallout 3 or New Vegas, especially when it comes to tone, core mechanics and overall style.